namanaggarwal76/docsh/README.md

   - Causes: filesystem errors (permissions, disk), rename/write failures, or unhandled server-side conditions.
 - Network/transport errors
   - Examples: failed to connect/send/receive to NM/SS.
 Usually indicates the service is down or a transient network issue.

+## Colorized terminal output

+The client prints colored output when stdout is a TTY:
+- Green OK on success
+- Red ERROR on failures
+- Cyan section headers (e.g., requests)

+Set NO_COLOR=1 to disable colors (or when piping output).

 ## Replication and failover (overview)